 - Finally, a ratchet wrench is used to fully stabilize the MDIs.

-- The denture is measured against the mini implants and marks are made to indicate where the MDIs will fit.
+- The denture is measured against the mini implants and marks are made to indicate where the mini dental implants will fit.

 - The denture is sent to the laboratory to have holes drilled to accommodate the MDIs.

-Once the denture has been fully modified, it can be affixed to the MDIs.
+Once the denture has been fully modified, it can be affixed to the mini dental implants.
 The rubber O-ring on each MDI snaps into the designated spot on the denture, and the denture then rests snugly on the gum tissue.
 MDIs hold the denture comfortably in a tight-fitting way for a lifetime.

 In almost all cases, no stitching is required and no real discomfort is felt after the procedure.
 After the denture placement procedure is complete, light eating can be resumed.
 The denture can be removed and cleaned at will.
-MDIs enhance the natural beauty of the smile and restore full functionality to the teeth.
-If you have any questions or concerns about mini dental implants, please ask San Jose Implant Dentist, Dr. Vandi.
+Mini Dental Implants enhance the natural beauty of the smile and restore full functionality to the teeth.
+If you have any questions or concerns about mini dental implants, Campbell implant dentist, Dr. Vandi will be more than happy to assist you on that.
+Please contact our Campbell dental office and an appointment today for a comprehensive consultation about Dental Implants and Mini Dental Implants.

 Bone grafting is often closely associated with dental restorations such as bridge work and dental implants.
 In the majority of cases, the success of a restoration procedure can hinge on the height, depth, and width of the jawbone at the implant site.
 When the jawbone has receded or sustained significant damage, the implant(s) cannot be supported on this unstable foundation and bone grafting is usually recommended for the ensuing restoration.